+Assumption (i) is particularly suitable for studying asymptomatic infections.\footnote{We follow \cite{farboodi2021internal} in this respect.
+Note that for $r$ individuals this is irrelevant since they do not participate in active links.} It implies that individuals estimate the probability of being susceptible to the disease, as well as the probability of becoming infected in the future, under different information scenarios.
+Leaving out the possibility of multiple infections, the probability of still being susceptible when optimizing is denoted $\sigma^j_t (\textbf{s}_t)$, with $\textbf{s}_t$ representing the distribution of susceptible individuals (a $N$-dimensional vector 1, 0 for susceptible/non-susceptible individuals).
+Assumption (ii) is motivated by the low perceived forecast precision of epidemic conditions.
+It implies that individuals follow a myopic behavioral rule-of-thumb, to avoid forecasting the infection dynamics.\footnote{These assumptions are further discussed in Section \ref{sec: behavioral_parameters} (Model calibration).} Under these assumptions, we can characterize the choice of social activity of each agent $j$.

-The optimal value of the social activity can be determined as the maximum with respect to $a$ of the objective function in Eq. \eqref{eq: objective_simplified}.
-In particular, if the behavioral component of the utility function is given by Eq. \eqref{eq: U_a}, then the optimal value of social activity at time $t$ is:
+{\bf Proposition: Social activity.} {\em Social activity is determined as the maximum with respect to $a^j_t$ of the objective function in Eq. \eqref{eq: objective}.
+In particular, if the behavioral component of the utility function is given by Eq. \eqref{eq: U_a}, then the optimal value of social activity at time $t$ is determined by: }

-Therefore, individuals will adopt the optimal value of social activity $a^{*}_t$ at each time step $t$, depending on the constant parameters $\alpha$ and $\delta$, and on the probability of becoming infected at time $t$, $P_I(t)$.
-Note that the infection probability does depend on the underlying network's structure and on the optimal social activity chosen by the involved individuals.
-From now on, we will always refer to the optimal social activity, therefore, for the sake of simplicity, we will denote it as $a_t$ in the remainder of the paper.
+\begin{proof} We derive next the optimal policy (\ref{eq: social_activity_general}).
+We first construct a closed-form expression for the objective function in Eq. \eqref{eq: objective}.
+Since we assumed individuals to believe current conditions to persist in the future, the term involving $U(a^j_\tau)$ depends neither on time nor on the health status (which we assumed un-observable), so it is just a geometric series: